ikmb/TOFU-MAaPO/README.md

 tar -xvf PSM6XBR1.tar && rm PSM6XBR1.tar
 ```

-Now start TOFU-MAaPO to perform QC (without host read removal) on the example metagenome.
+Now start TOFU-MAaPO to perform QC (without host read removal) on the example metagenome with the quickstart profile.
 This should only take some minutes. <br />
 ```
 nextflow run ikmb/TOFU-MAaPO \
     -profile quickstart \